Ctrl-Jesse-David/Wizards-of-Worderly-Place/README.md

    - Run 'python3 worderly.py` in your terminal
    - Enter your nickname when prompted
    - Enter 'S' to initialize the grid and play the main game
+     - Select a difficulty level (based on preferred word count in the grid)
+       - Play the game!

 2. **Game Controls**

-   - Type words using the available letters
+   - Guess the words that are hidden in the grid by using the available letters provided

+     - The letters provided are based on the main 6 letter-word diagonally placed in the grid

    - Commands:
-     - 'shuffle' or 's': Rearrange the available letters
+     - '-shuffle' or '-s': Rearrange the available letters
-     - 'hint' or 'h': Get a hint (5 free hints per game)
+     - '-hint' or '-h': Get a hint (5 free hints per game)
-     - 'exit' or 'e': End the current game
+     - '-exit' or '-e': End the current game

 3. **Scoring**

    - Points are awarded for each correct letter that was unrevealed
-   - Extra Lives are also rewarded for revealing valid words that are not in the grid
+   - Extra Lives are rewarded for revealing valid words that are not in the grid
    - Your total score is saved to your profile

 4. **Shop System**

    - Earn points to purchase hints
      - Basic Hint (10 points): Reveals one letter
        - The 5 free hints are to be exhausted first before purchased hints